uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_map_cls/deduction_guides.rst

     using iterator_alloc_value_t = std::pair<std::add_const_t<iterator_key_t<InputIterator>>,
                                              iterator_mapped_t<InputIterator>>;

-These deduction guides only participate in the overload resolution if all of the following are ``true``:
+These deduction guides only participate in the overload resolution if the following requirements are met:

 * The ``InputIterator`` type meets the ``InputIterator`` requirements described in the [input.iterators] section of the ISO C++ Standard.
 * The ``Allocator`` type meets the ``Allocator`` requirements described in the [allocator.requirements] section of the ISO C++ Standard.